Our American Cousin: Lincoln assassination

-During the ensuing laughter, Booth, a famous actor and Confederate sympathizer who was not part of the play's cast, entered Lincoln's box and fatally shot him in the back of the head.
+During the ensuing laughter, Booth, a famous actor and Confederate sympathizer who was not part of the play's cast, entered Lincoln's box and shot him in the back of the head, mortally wounding him.
 Familiar with the play, Booth had chosen that moment so that the audience's laughter would mask the sound of his gunshot.
-Booth then leapt from Lincoln's box onto the stage and made his escape through the back of the theater to a horse he had left waiting in the alley.
-That night, the remainder of the play was suspended.
+Booth stabbed Major Henry Rathbone as Rathbone came at him, then leapt from the box onto the stage and made his escape through the back of the theater to a horse he had left waiting in the alley, en route stabbing orchestra leader William Withers Jr. That night, the remainder of the play was suspended.
 Another performance eight days later, for the benefit of the investigation into the killing, was the last performance of any play at Ford's Theatre for 103 years.
-Since reopening, the theatre has not restaged Our American Cousin, and has said that it never will.
+Since reopening, the theatre has not restaged Our American Cousin, and has said that it never will out of respect for the assassination.

 In popular culture

 In 1862 Charles Kingsley wrote a parody, the "Great Hippocampus Question", in the style of Lord Dundreary, and incorporated parts of this in The Water-Babies published in 1863.

 Our American Cousin was adapted for the radio anthology program On Stage in 1953.
 In a move that earned him a rebuke from CBS management, director, producer, and actor Elliott Lewis aired it in the same hour as his show Crime Classics episode "The Assassination of Abraham Lincoln".

-In the 1961 episode of The Twilight Zone "Back There," a man travels back to April 15, 1865, and tries to prevent the assassination at the play.
+In the 1961 episode of The Twilight Zone "Back There," a man travels back to April 14, 1865, and tries to prevent the assassination.

 Charles Busch's 2007 play Our Leading Lady follows Laura Keene in the events leading up to and immediately after the assassination.
 Lynne Meadow directed its world premiere production at Manhattan Theatre Club, in which Kate Mulgrew starred as Keene.

 Eric W. Sawyer's 2008 opera Our American Cousin presents a fictionalized version of the night of Lincoln's assassination from the point of view of the actors in the cast of Taylor's play.

 In 2023, Tyrants, an original musical about the life of Edwin Booth, was presented at the National Archives Museum in Washington, D.C.
 With music and lyrics by Alexander Sage Oyen and a book by Nora Brigid Monahan, the musical's opening scene depicts the moments before the Lincoln assassination, including several lines of dialogue from Our American Cousin.